dwyl/learn-elixir/README.md

 # ["lion", "tiger", "gorilla", "elephant", "monkey", "giraffe"]
 ```

-#### Let's extend the `Animals` module.
+#### Let's _extend_ the `Animals` module.
 Let's say that you're visiting the zoo but you can't decide which order to view the animals.
-We can create a `randomise` function that takes a list of animals and returns a new list with a random order:
+We can create a `randomise` function before the final `end` that takes a list of animals and returns a new list with a random order:

 ```elixir
 @doc """